-- (c) that the accused will then be given opportunity to show cause and if he or she so desires to be heard in excuse or mitigation or both before judgement and sentence are pronounced and may in the meantime make to the Bishop written representations in excuse or mitigation or both. - (3) Subject to his giving the accused opportunity to show cause and to his hearing the accused at the time and place specified in the notice if he or she wishes to be heard in excuse or mitigation or both the Bishop shall pronounce judgement and sentence either then or there or subsequently at a time and place of which he shall cause the accused and the accuser to be given notice beforehand orally or in writing. - (4) The Bishop may in addition to pronouncing sentence suspend the operation of the sentence.
-If he does so and if the operation of the sentence remains suspended for a period of two years that sentence shall thereafter have no operation.
-Every sentence shall if its operation is not suspended commence to operate immediately it is pronounced. - (5) When in a case to which this clause applies the action prescribed by this clause has been taken no further action other than that which may be required by clauses 38, 40 and 41 shall be taken under this Ordinance with respect to the charge.
+- (2) In sub-clause (1) of this clause "submit as prescribed" means "submit himself without further proceedings to such judgment and sentence in respect of the offence (or offences, as the case may be) the commission of which he admits as the Bishop shall think fit to pronounce" - 16.
+(1) This clause shall apply in the following cases only: - (a) Case A of clause 15 - (b) Case B of clause 15 - (2) The Bishop shall cause the accused and the accuser to be given notice in writing - (a) that the accused having admitted the commission of the offence (or as the case may be of each of the offences) charged and having submitted as provided by clause 15 the Bishop intends to pronounce judgment and sentence at the time and place specified in the notice. - (b) that all persons who so desire may then be present - (c) that the accused will then be given opportunity to show cause and if he so desires to be heard in excuse or mitigation or both before judgment and sentence are pronounced and may in the meantime make to the Bishop written representations in excuse or mitigation or both. - (3) Subject to his giving the accused opportunity to show cause and to his hearing the accused at the time and place specified in the notice if he wishes to be heard in excuse or mitigation or both the Bishop shall pronounce judgment and sentence either then or there or subsequently at a time and place of which he shall cause the accused and the accuser to be given notice beforehand orally or in writing. - (4) The Bishop may in addition to pronouncing sentence suspend the operation of the sentence If he does so and if the operation of the sentence remains suspended for a period of two years that sentence shall thereafter have no operation Every sentence shall if its operation is not suspended commence to operate immediately it is pronounced - (5) When in a case to which this clause applies the action prescribed by this clause has been taken no further action other than that which may be required by clauses 38 40 and 41 shall be taken under this Ordinance with respect to the charge